snimu/blog/contents/modded-nanogpt-valembs/article.md

 - [Shifting value embeddings](#shifting-value-embeddings)
 - [Sharing value embeddings differently](#sharing-value-embeddings-differently)

+You can find the reproducible code [at this link](https://github.com/snimu/modded-nanogpt-experiments/tree/main/experiments/00003-value-embeddings).

 ## Adding value embeddings

 Let's add another value embedding, so that now layers 0&12, 1&13, 2&14, and 3&15 each share one value-embedding.
 Here are the results plotted over time (cut to the later parts of training so that we can differentiate between the baseline and the new setting):